rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_serach_tree/binary_serach_tree.md

  #### A binary search tree imposes the following rules:
  1. Binary search tree may contain duplicate values/keys or not.
 If duplicate value/key is allowed, it should be placed either on the right child OR left child of the parent node whose having similar value/key.
  2. All values on the left side(left subtree) of a node are less than the value of the node itself.
-If duplicate values are allowed on a BST, then in this case ONLY the left child of a node should contain a value which is less than or equal to the value node itself.
+If duplicate values are allowed on a BST, then in this case ONLY the left child of a node should contain a value which is less than or equal to the value of node itself.
  3. All values on the right side(right subtree) of a node are greater than the value of the node itself.
-If duplicate values are allowed on a BST, then in this case ONLY the right child of a node should contain a value which is greater than or equal to the value node itself.
+If duplicate values are allowed on a BST, then in this case ONLY the right child of a node should contain a value which is greater than or equal to the value of node itself.
  4. Binary search tree can only hold values that are comparable.

 #### Note:
 If duplicate values are allows in BST, the duplicate value should be placed either on the left child or right child of the parent node whose having similar value/key BUT not on both side.
-In the binary search tree implementation, i have chosen NOT to allow duplicate values.
-To reduce complexity.
+In the binary search tree implementation, i have chosen NOT to allow duplicate values to reduce complexity.

 #### diagrammatic illustration
                          10